Switchful Logo

 4.0

-Fiber internet is a great deal
+Fiber internet is an excellent deal

-The AT&T fiber plans represent an excellent value proposition.
+The AT&T fiber internet plans represent give you serious value for your money.
 The speeds are competitive, and the prices at any given tier are lower than nearly every other provider.
 One exception, Xfinity, offers slightly cheaper gig plans in some markets.
 Another, Google Fiber, offers $10 less on gigabit speeds.
 However, AT&T is more likely to be available in areas that have cable internet from Spectrum and Cox, and we think AT&T fiber is usually the better deal.

 For the money with AT&T, you get outstanding download speeds and excellent upload speeds.
-And with unlimited data on fiber internet plans, you can actually use your gigabit connection without worry.
+And with unlimited data on fiber internet plans, you can actually use your gigabit connection without worry on speeds being throttled after you're over a data allotment.

-Some legacy customers may have DSL internet from AT&T. The most affordable AT&T plan is more than $50 per month, but this can either be basic DSL (speeds up to 75 Mbps) or the excellent, fiber-based Internet 300.
-If you can get only AT&T fixed wireless, you’ll pay higher prices, face data caps, and suffer through 1 Mbps upload speeds.
-Other providers just offer much better deals on plans in these tiers.
+Some legacy AT&T customers may have DSL internet from AT&T. The most affordable AT&T plan is about $50 per month, and this can either be basic DSL (speeds up to 75 Mbps) or the outstandding, fiber-based Internet 300.
+Availability of plans depends on your service area.

 Pricing details vary by location.
 Visit